 These pork lettuce wraps were inspired by a dish I had in New York at a magical restaurant called Up Thai.
 I ordered pork lettuce wraps as an appetizer and was so delighted with the taste that I swore I could make a meal out of those alone.

-I think it speaks very highly of Thai food, that I would continue to crave flavors that I associated with being ill.
 When I was in Thailand for over a month, I definitely wanted a break from the strong flavors and would seek things like salad with oil and vinegar to give my taste buds a break.
 I guess these lettuce cups are the best of both worlds because the ground pork is very strongly flavored, while the raw lettuce gives it a light, crisp lift.

 - chopped peanuts